jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-4-rough-paths.md

 parent_section: null
 ---

-# Section 5.4: Rough Paths & Controlled Rough Paths

-> Rough path theory treats the "roughness" of a path as a geometric structure that must be explicitly augmented, restoring continuity to the solution map by tracking iterated integrals alongside the path itself.
+Rough path theory treats the "roughness" of a path as a geometric structure that must be explicitly augmented, restoring continuity to the solution map by tracking iterated integrals alongside the path itself.

 ## Introduction